barryvdh/laravel-translation-manager/readme.md

 ### Detect missing translations

 Most translations can be found by using the Find command (see above), but in case you have dynamic keys (variables/automatic forms etc), it can be helpful to 'listen' to the missing translations.
-To detect missing translations, we can swap the Laravel TranslationServicepProvider with a custom provider.
+To detect missing translations, we can swap the Laravel TranslationServiceProvider with a custom provider.
 In your config/app.php, comment out the original TranslationServiceProvider and add the one from this package:

     //'Illuminate\Translation\TranslationServiceProvider',